Explore your creative aspirations that will ultimately be expressed on screen!

-- Storytelling: The art of developing a story with a beginning, middle and end.
+- Storytelling: The art of developing a visual story with a beginning, middle and end.

 - The Screenplay: Using formatting software to write scripts in the Hollywood standard format.
 Transforming our ideas onto the page using plot, character and structure to push the story along.

-- Pre-visualization: Using storyboards and shot lists to visualize your outcome.
+- Pre-visualization: Using storyboards and shot lists to pre-visualize the images in your film.

-- Pre-production: Planning, location scouting, blocking: ensuring that we have everything we need when the camera rolls.
+- Pre-production: Planning, location scouting, and blocking so we are ready when the camera rolls.

 - Documentary: How is a documentary made?
 How is it different from other types of filmmaking?